 After the photopolymerization is completed, the batch is placed under a pressurized water jet.
 This allows any excess liquid or supports to be removed without human interaction.

 The available finishings for our VeroWhite resin are:

 The objects are printed directly in Verowhite resin.
 The pieces exit the 3D printer monochromatic but can undergo post-process coloring.

 We also 3D print another translucent Polyjet resin material: the VeroClear resin.

 The walls of your object must be thick enough to support the weight of the object without breaking under its own weight.
 We recommend designing your model with the material’s minimum design standards.
 A minimum wall thickness of 2 mm is recommended for VeroWhite resin (opaque PolyJet resin).

-It is possible to add a support structure to maintain stability.
-For example, if you are modelling a bust of a person, you can attach thin aspects of the design like the ears in more places around the model’s head.
-Doing that will avoid cantilevered and easily breakable elements in the final 3D print.
+Add a support structure to maintain stability.
+For example, if you are modeling a bust of a person, you can attach thin aspects of the design like the ears in more places around the model’s head.
+Doing that will avoid cantilevered and easily breakable elements in the final print.

 Sculpteo offers an online solidity check tool which highlights parts of the print that may be too thin for a 3D print.
 From there you are able to tweak your design in order to create an object that is an appropriate thickness.
 To use it, you just need to upload your 3D file, select your material and click on the “Verification” tab.

 Thin walls supporting large, heavy VeroWhite models can warp under the weight of itself.